Ekatmil/Efficient-representation-of-k-mers-sets/README.md

 		2) For each record in sequence: record is split into kmers
 		3) Add each obtained kmer to the dictionary **Output**:
- Dictionary of kmers obtained from the input fasta file
+ Dictionary of kmers obtained from the input fasta file.

 ### [mask.py](https://github.com/Ekatmil/Efficient-representation-of-k-mers-sets/blob/772d5909407619f60cda4c5ccce04437798a898b/main/mask.py)
 Script for finding the corresponding mask.